Where Is Self-admitted Code Generated by Large Language Models on GitHub?: Results

-The first row of Figure \ref{fig:manual_vs_gpt} displays the distribution of the proportion of the GPT-generated LOC to the total LOC in the projects.
-The median proportion is notably low, ranging from 0.01 to 0.03, signifying that the GPT-generated code typically forms a minor part of the projects.
-However, the maximum proportion reaches up to 1.00 in certain cases.
-This is typically observed when the initial commit introducing GPT-generated code consists exclusively of such code, without any human-written content, such as the ``deovr-remote-multihead'' project \footnote{\url{https://github.com/kahlos/deovr-remote-multihead/tree/397d2d63a04aad785f87b4ee07737db20f6cae13}}.
+The first column of Table \ref{tab:ratio} shows the statistic of the proportion of the self-admitted GPT-generated LOC to the total LOC in projects.
+The median proportion is notably low, ranging from 0.02 to 0.03, signifying that the self-admitted GPT-generated code typically forms a minor part of the projects.
+However, the maximum proportion reaches up to 1.0 in certain cases.
+This is observed when the initial commit introducing the self-admitted GPT-generated code consists exclusively of such code, without any human-written content, such as the ``deovr-remote-multihead'' project \cite{deovr}.

-The second and third rows of Figure \ref{fig:manual_vs_gpt} illustrate the ratios of average method Cyclomatic Complexity (CC) and Cognitive Complexity (CogC) between the GPT-generated and human-written code.
+The second and third columns of Table \ref{tab:ratio} illustrate the ratios of average method Cyclomatic Complexity and Cognitive Complexity between the GPT-generated and code without explicit GPT-generation annotation.
 The calculation method is shown in equation (\ref{eq:ratio1}) and (\ref{eq:ratio2}), respectively.

 where $CC_\text{GPT$_M$}$ represents the total CC of GPT-generated methods, $\#M_\text{GPT}$ denotes the number of GPT-generated methods, $CC_\text{Total}$ is the total CC across all project methods, and $\#M_\text{Total}$ is the total number of project methods.
-Similarly, $CogC_\text{GPT$_M$}$ stands for the CogC of GPT-generated methods, while $CogC_\text{Total}$ is the total cognitive complexity across all project methods.
-For Python and JavaScript, the median ratios are below 1, indicating that GPT-generated code has lower CC and CogC than human-written code in most projects.
-Conversely, for C/C++, Java, and TypeScript, the median values exceed 1, suggesting higher complexities in GPT-generated code compared to human-written code in these languages.
-This inconsistency in complexity ratios across different languages might be attributed to the diverse nature of human-written code in various projects.
-Due to the labor-intensive of analyzing the types of human-written code, this aspect is not explored in our current research but is identified as an area for future studies.
+Similarly, $CogC_\text{GPT$_M$}$ stands for the CogC of the self-admitted GPT-generated methods, while $CogC_\text{Total}$ is the total cognitive complexity across all project methods.
+For Python and JavaScript, the median ratios are below 1, indicating that the self-admitted GPT-generated code has lower CC and CogC than code without explicit GPT-generation annotation in most projects.
+Conversely, for C/C++, Java, and TypeScript, the median values exceed 1, suggesting higher complexities in the self-admitted GPT-generated code compared to code without explicit GPT-generation annotation in these languages.
+This inconsistency in complexity ratios across different languages might be attributed to the diverse nature of code without explicit GPT-generation annotation in various projects.
+Due to the labor-intensive of analyzing the code types, this aspect is not explored in our current research but is identified as an area for future studies.